-Forward-looking statements include, but are not limited to, statements with respect to:
+$Forward-looking \ statements \ include, \ but \ are \ not \ limited \ to, \ statements \ with \ respect \ to:$

-- .
-IPC's ability to maximize liquidity and financial flexibility in connection with the current and any future Covid-19 outbreaks and reductions in commodity prices; - .
-The expectation that recent actions will assist in reducing inventory builds and in rebalancing markets, including supply and demand for oil and gas; - The potential for an improved economic environment resulting from a lack of capital investment and drilling in the oil and gas industry; - 2021 production range, operating costs and capital and decommissioning expenditure estimates; - Estimates of future production, cash flows, operating costs and capital expenditures that are based on IPC's current business plans and assumptions regarding the business environment, which are subject to change; - .
-IPC's financial and operational flexibility to continue to react to recent events and navigate the Corporation through periods of low or volatile commodity prices; - IPC's ability, as market conditions evolve and if determined necessary from time to time, to reduce expenditures and curtail production, and then to resume such production; - .
-IPC's continued access to its existing credit facilities, including current financial headroom, on terms acceptable to the Corporation; - · The ability to fully fund 2021 expenditures from cash flows and current borrowing capacity; - IPC's flexibility to remain within existing financial headroom; - IPC's ability to maintain operations, production and business in light of the current and any future Covid-19 outbreaks and the restrictions and disruptions related thereto, including risks related to production delays and interruptions, changes in laws and regulations and reliance on third-party operators and infrastructure; - IPC's intention and ability to continue to implement our strategies to build long-term shareholder value; - The ability of IPC's portfolio of assets to provide a solid foundation for organic and inorganic growth; - The continued facility uptime and reservoir performance in IPC's areas of operation; - · Future development potential of the Suffield and Ferguson operations, including future oil drilling and gas optimization programs; - · Development of the Blackrod project in Canada; - · Current and future drilling pad production and timing and success of facility upgrades and tie-in work at Onion Lake Thermal; - · The ability to maintain current and forecast production in France; - The ability of IPC to implement alternative transportation arrangements for Paris Basin production in connection with the closure of the Total-operated Grandpuits refinery, including at costs estimated by the Corporation; - The ability to maintain current and forecast production in Malaysia; - .
-IPC's ability to implement its GHG emissions intensity and climate strategies and to achieve its net GHG emissions intensity reduction targets; - Estimates of reserves and contingent resources; - The ability to generate free cash flows and use that cash to repay debt; and - Future drilling and other exploration and development activities.
+- IPC's ability to maximize liquidity and financial flexibility in connection with the current and any future Covid-19 outbreaks and reductions in commodity prices; - .
+The potential for an improved economic environment resulting from a lack of capital investment and drilling in the oil and gas industry;

+- 2021 production range, operating costs and capital and decommissioning expenditure estimates: - Estimates of future production, cash flows, operating costs and capital expenditures that are based on IPC's current business plans and assumptions regarding the business environment, which are subject to change; - IPC's financial and operational flexibility to continue to react to recent events and navigate the Corporation through periods of low or volatile commodity prices; - IPC's ability, as market conditions evolve and if determined necessary from time to time, to reduce expenditures and curtail production, and then to resume such production; - IPC's continued access to its existing credit facilities, including current financial headroom, on terms acceptable to the Corporation; - The ability to fully fund future expenditures from cash flows and current borrowing capacity; IPC's ability to maintain operations, production and business in light of the current and any future Covid-19 outbreaks and the restrictions and disruptions related thereto, including risks related to production delays and interruptions, changes in laws and regulations and reliance on third-party operators and infrastructure; - IPC's intention and ability to continue to implement our strategies to build long-term shareholder value; - The ability of IPC's portfolio of assets to provide a solid foundation for organic and inorganic growth; - The continued facility uptime and reservoir performance in IPC's areas of operation; - Future development potential of the Suffield and Ferguson operations in Canada, including the timing and success of future oil and gas optimization programs; - Development of the Blackrod project in Canada; - Current and future drilling pad production and timing and success of facility upgrades, tie-in work and infill drilling at Onion Lake Thermal, Canada; - The ability to maintain current and forecast production in France; - The ability of IPC to continue transportation arrangements for Paris Basin production following the closure of the Total-operated Grandpuits refinery, including at costs estimated by the Corporation; - The ability to maintain current and forecast production in Malaysia; - The timing and success of the drilling of the A15 sidetrack well and of the production well pump rate optimisation project in Malaysia; - The intention to commence a share repurchase program, including the acceptance thereof by the TSX; - The ability to IPC to acquire common shares under the proposed share repurchase program, including the timing of any such purchases; - The return of value to IPC's shareholders as a result of the share repurchase program; - The ability of IPC to implement further shareholder distributions in addition to the share repurchase program; - IPC's ability to implement its GHG emissions intensity and climate strategies and to achieve its net GHG emissions intensity reduction targets; - Estimates of reserves and contingent resources; - The ability to generate free cash flows and use that cash to repay debt; and - Future drilling and other exploration and development activities.